valkyrierobotics/adv-trainings-2021/README.part1.md

 )
 ```

+I recommend building both superstructure and drivetrain first so that you can understand
+the concept before working on manager as it's the worst.
+You can test each implementation
+using `test_hook.py` using `python test_hook.py listen $socket_name` to provide the
+socket for your program to connect to.
+Manually typing in valid messages will allow
+you to see the output from your application.

 Once you have completed everything, you can build everything using `./bazel build //...`
 and copy all the binaries from `bazel-bin` to a new folder, so that
 your folder looks like this (your file names can be different):